Fullerton, CA

 Chief Jon Radus

-Jon graduated from the University of California-Berkeley with a BA in Business and Organizational Management and a minor in City and Regional Planning.
-He is a graduate of the Cal State Fullerton Leadership Development in Public Agencies Consortium, and the LAPD West Point Leadership Program.
-Jon is also an instructor in the Peace Officer Standards and Training (POST) Management Course through the Cal State Long Beach Foundation.
-He is a member of the IACP and serves on the Traffic Safety Committee for the California Police Chief’s Association.
-Jon is a Board Member for Families Forward, a non-profit with the mission of ending family homelessness, and he is married and has three children.
+Chief Radus earned a Bachelor of Arts in Business and Organizational Management, with a minor in City and Regional Planning, from the University of California, Berkeley.
+He is a graduate of the Cal State Fullerton Leadership Development in Public Agencies Consortium, the LAPD West Point Leadership Program, and the Naval Postgraduate School Center for Homeland Defense and Security Executive Leaders Program.
+He also serves as an instructor for the Peace Officer Standards and Training (POST) Management Course through the Cal State Long Beach Foundation.

 Chief Jon Radus